 Is Running Good for Weight Loss?

-Perhaps Quarantine 2020 has left you with a few more pounds than you are comfortable with–darn those amazing Pinterest recipes!
+Perhaps winter has left you with a few more pounds than you are comfortable with–darn those amazing Pinterest recipes!
 Or maybe losing weight has been a goal for some time.
 Either way, when you want to shed some weight, running is one of the best ways to do it.
 In fact, running for weight loss has helped many people achieve their weight goals.

 Is Running Good for Weight Loss?

 There are many ways that people can lose weight.
-Paying attention to what you eat, utilizing weight-training, and sleeping enough all play a factor in weight loss.
+Paying attention to what you eat, utilizing weight training, and sleeping enough all play a factor in weight loss.
 But even if you are eating healthy and drinking your water, it might be difficult to get those pounds off.
-To take-off weight, you need to create a calorie deficit.
+To take off weight, you need to create a calorie deficit.

 A calorie deficit, meaning you burn more calories than you consume, is the formula for losing pounds.
 To lose a pound in a week, you need to create a 3,500-calorie deficit or 500 calories per day.